Insects for food. Twelve most delicious insect dishes Eating insects

 Where: South Africa

-Dried caterpillars of the moth Gonimbrasia belina, a South African peacock-eye species that lives in mopane trees, is an important source of protein for South Africans.
-Collecting these caterpillars in Africa is quite a serious business: in supermarkets and markets you can find both dried and hand-smoked caterpillars, as well as pickled caterpillars rolled up in tins.
+Dried caterpillars of Gonimbrasia belina, a South African species of mopane moth, are an important source of protein for South Africans.
+Collecting these caterpillars in Africa is quite a serious business: in supermarkets and markets you can find both dried and hand-smoked caterpillars and pickled caterpillars rolled into tins.

-To cook a caterpillar, you must first squeeze out its green intestines (usually the caterpillars are simply squeezed in the hand, less often they are cut lengthwise, like a pea pod), and then boiled in salted water and dried.
-Sun-dried or smoked caterpillars are very nutritious, weigh almost nothing and keep for a long time, but do not have a special taste (most often they are compared to dried tofu or even dry wood).
-Therefore, they are usually fried to a crisp with onions, added to stews, stewed in various sauces, or served with sadza corn porridge.
+To cook a caterpillar, you first need to squeeze out its green intestines (usually the caterpillars are simply squeezed in your hand, less often they are cut lengthwise, like a pea pod), and then boiled in salted water and dried.
+Sun-dried or smoked caterpillars are very nutritious, weigh almost nothing and have a long shelf life, but do not have much flavor (they are most often compared to dried tofu or even dry wood).
+Therefore, they are usually fried until crunchy along with onions, added to stews, stewed in various sauces, or served with sadza corn porridge.

-However, very often mopanes are also eaten raw, whole or, as in Botswana, having previously torn off their heads.
+However, very often mopane are eaten raw, whole or, as in Botswana, after tearing off the head.
 They taste like tea leaves.
-Caterpillars are collected by hand, usually women and children do this.
-And if in the forest they belong to anyone, then collecting caterpillars on neighboring trees is considered bad form.
-In Zimbabwe, women even mark trees with their caterpillars or carry young caterpillars closer to home, setting up plantations of sorts.
+Caterpillars are collected by hand, usually done by women and children.
+And if they belong to anyone in the forest, then collecting caterpillars on neighboring trees is considered bad manners.
+In Zimbabwe, women even mark trees with their caterpillars or move young caterpillars closer to home, setting up unique plantations.

 Where: Japan

-The older generation of Japanese people still respects wasps and bees, prepared by the most different ways.
-One of these dishes, hachinoko, is bee larvae boiled with soy sauce and sugar: a translucent, sweetish caramel-like mass that goes well with rice.
-Wasps are prepared in the same way - a dish with them is called jibatinoko.
-For older Japanese, this dish reminds of the post-war years and the rationing system, when wasps and bees were eaten especially actively in Japan.
+The older generation of Japanese still respects wasps and bees, prepared with the most different ways.
+One such dish is hatinoko, which is bee larvae cooked with soy sauce and sugar: a translucent, sweetish caramel-like mass that goes well with rice.
+Wasps are also prepared in the same way - a dish with them is called jibatinoko.
+For older Japanese people, this dish reminds them of the post-war years and the rationing system, when wasps and bees were especially actively eaten in Japan.
 It is in steady demand in Tokyo restaurants, even if only as a nostalgic attraction.

-In general, hachinoko and jibatinoko are considered quite a rare specialty of Nagano Prefecture.
-Roasted black wasps are a little more common: they are sometimes served with beer in Japanese taverns.
+In general, hatinoko and jibatinoko are considered a rather rare specialty of Nagano Prefecture.
+Fried black wasps are a little more common and are sometimes served with beer in Japanese taverns.
 Another specialty - rice crackers with earthen wasps - is made in the village of Omachi.
-These are small cookies with adult wasps stuck in there - each has from 5 to 15 wasps.
+These are small cookies with adult wasps stuck to them - each one contains from 5 to 15 wasps.

-Japanese dishes made from wild wasps and bees are not cheap: it is impossible to put this business on stream, the preparation itself is quite laborious.
-Wasp and bee hunters tie long colored threads to adults and thus track their nests.
-However, canned bees can also be found in Japanese stores - usually beekeeping farms sell surpluses in this way.
+Japanese dishes made from wild wasps and bees are not cheap: it is impossible to put this business on stream; the preparation itself is quite labor-intensive.
+Wasp and bee hunters tie long colored threads to adult wasps and thus track their nests.
+However, you can also find canned bees in Japanese stores - this is usually how beekeeping farms sell their surplus.

 Silkworm fried with ginger